Research and Research Tools

 LCR meter (Agilent E4980A), IV measurement using Keithley meter (Keithley 6487), ferroelectric tester (RT66B and Precision LC II), and magnetoelectric tester (Radiant Tech.
 Inc.)

-• Resistivity measurements (ac and dc) from 5-400 K with or without dc magnetic fields of upto 9 Tesla.
+• DC resistivity measurements from 2-400 K with or without dc magnetic fields of upto 9 Tesla.